emissary-ingress/emissary/reference/core/load-balancer.md

 ## Least Request

-When a policy is set to `least_request`, Ambassador Edge Stack discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests to the endpoint with the fewest active requests.
+When `policy` is set to `least_request`, Ambassador Edge Stack discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests to the endpoint with the fewest active requests.
 To specify this:

 ```yaml
 apiVersion: getambassador.io/v1